Nanobot567/CS-16/MANUAL.md

 In the `song` screen, you can view and modify your song's global options, such as the tempo and pattern length (these can be modified via the crank).
 Your song name and author name is displayed at the top.

-> IMPORTANT NOTE! currently, the tempo can only be changed by intervals of 7.5 because of a bug in Playdate OS. as soon as a fix is implemented, this message will be deleted.

 Here you can also save and load your songs via the Playdate OS menu.
 If you select `load`, you can also perform file operations on your songs, such as renaming, deleting, and cloning.
 You can press `right` to view file metadata as well.

 ![](assets/fileops.gif)